pharmbio/big-data_course/cloud_and_docker_lab/Docker_and_Jupyter.md

  [https://jupyter-docker-stacks.readthedocs.io/en/latest/using/running.html](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/running.html)

-When running on the server we need to edit the commands from the official documentation a little bit, here is a example command if you want to run on the cloud server:
+####When running on the server we need to edit the commands from the official documentation a little bit, here is a example command if you want to run on the cloud server.####

+If you run jupyter on **Cloud server** use this command

     sudo docker run --name notebook --network host -v $PWD:/home/jovyan --rm jupyter/scipy-notebook

-Example command if you want to run on your local computer:
+If you run Jupyter on your **laptop** use this command:

     docker run --name notebook -p 8888:8888 -v $PWD:/home/jovyan --rm jupyter/scipy-notebook

-We have changed the following parameters from the official documentation:

-`--name notebook` (Name your running container - makes it easier to stop it) `-p 8888:8888` Allow container to use port 8888 of computer `--network host` (makes container part of your host computer network - easier without port-mapping, but less isolated) `-v <local dir>:<container dir>` Mounts a directory or file on the host file system into the running container file system.
+**Now jupyter server should be up and running**

 ### Accessing Your Jupyter Notebook